ddemo829/Portfolio/README.md

 This personal project is an exploratory analysis of Washington state's electric vehicle population.
 The 2024 dataset comes from Washington state's [Department of Licensing](https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data) and includes a variety of columns, such as count of electric vehicles, electric vehicle types, electric vehicle range, and electric vehicle manufacturing retail price.
 This project involved:

 * Utilizing SQL (PostgreSQL) to organize data into related tables to improve query performance and data integrity.
-* Cleaned and transformed data using string functions, aggregate functions, and filters.
+* Cleaning and transforming data using string functions, aggregate functions, and filters.
-* Loaded and visualized data in Tableau to display an overview of electric vehicle statistics in WA state.
+* Loading and visualizing data in Tableau to display an overview of electric vehicle statistics in WA state.

 ### Tableau Dashboard of Electric Vehicle Population in Washington State
 ![](Portoflio images/EVP Dashboard.jpg)